Chetnik war crimes in World War II: Suspected Partisan supporters

 Mihailović's operation lasted from 20 to 21 December 1943.
 Members of the Smederevo Corps under the command of Živan Lazović killed 72 civilians, nine of whom were children from nine months to 12 years old.
 This became known as the Vranić Massacre.
 After the operation, Mihailović reported: "Terrible inactivity of the elders of Aval Corps. Živan Lazović must come so he could show what could be done."

 In January 1943, under Komarčević's command, Chetniks killed 72 Partisan supporters in Posavina Srez.
 In December, Chetnik commander Živan Lazović killed 15 peasant Partisan supporters.
 That month, Chetniks under the command of Nikola Kalabić killed 21 peasants in Kopljare and, under the command of Vuk Kalaitović, shot 18 Partisan supporters in the town of Sjenica.
 Chetniks under the command of Sveto Bogičević entered Sepci, where they captured Sava Sremečević, Konstantin Vojinović, Ilija Radojević and Ilija Jovanović, in August 1944.
-After torturing them in an attempt to extract a confession of collaboration with Partisans, they killed all four.
+After torturing them in an attempt to extract a confession of support for the Partisans, they killed all four.